Adeshwasane04/JavaForBackend/README.md

  Solution (Builder Pattern)

 Instead of creating the object directly using a constructor, the Builder pattern allows you to build an object step by step using method chaining.

+## How backend architecture works

+### Q. What is Client-Server Architrcture?
+-> It is a type of distributed system design where two main entities exist:

+ Client → The device/software that requests services (e.g., web browser, mobile app).
+ Server → The system that provides services (e.g., web server, database server).

+### Q. What happen we you do www.google.com?
+The browser (client) sends a request to Google’s server.
+The server searches and sends the search page.
+The client displays it on your screen.

+### Q. What is server?
+A server is a computer or software program that provides services, resources, or data to other computers (called clients) over a network.

+Types of Servers :
+Web Server – serves web pages (e.g., Apache, Nginx).
+Database Server – stores & provides database access (e.g., MySQL, MongoDB).
+File Server – stores and shares files.
+Mail Server – handles sending/receiving emails.
+Application Server – runs applications and provides business logic.

+### Q What is vertical Scalling and horizonatal scalling in server ?
+-> Means adding more power (CPU, RAM, storage) to your existing server/machine.
+You keep the same machine but make it stronger.

+Example:

+You have a laptop with 8 GB RAM.
+You upgrade it to 16 GB RAM.
+Or your server has 4 CPUs, you upgrade it to 8 CPUs.

+2. Horizontal Scaling (Scaling Out)

+Means adding more machines/servers to handle the load.
+You distribute the work among multiple servers.
+ Example:
+Instead of making one super powerful server, you add 10 normal servers and use a load balancer to distribute requests.

+## DataBases

+### Q. What is file base system? and what are the issue arises with the file Based system ?
+-> A file-based system is the traditional way of storing and managing data before databases (like DBMS) became popular.

+Data is stored in separate files (e.g., text files, spreadsheets, flat files).
+Each application manages its own data using files.
+There is no central management of data.

+ISSUES:
+1. data rebundancey
+2. data inconsistency
+3. security
+4. diffucult data occur

+### Q. What is database schema?
+-> It is a blueprint or a logical structure of the database.
+It define how the data is organized how the table is related and what rules apply to the database.
+   A schema contains tables, views, indexes, relationships, procedures, etc.